IDA MAE PATTERSON CENTER FOR MATERNAL AND INFANT WELLNESS

 Lactation Specialists

-Fill this form out if you plan to attend an orientation session to become a care participant in the Ida Mae Patterson Center for Maternal and Infant Wellness or if you would like to request an appointment at the center. * Note – We are currently only accepting participants that are 8-30 weeks pregnant.
+Please fill this form out if you would like to become a care participant in the Ida Mae Patterson Center for Maternal and Infant Wellness. * Note – We are currently only accepting participants that are 8-30 weeks pregnant.

 MM slash DD slash YYYY